moosa-r/rbioapi/README.md

 ## Change the option only within a function call

-You can pass additional arguments to any rbioapi function using "ellipsis" (the familiar `…` or dot dot dot!).
-Meaning that you can call any function with additional arguments where each is 'option = value' pair.
+You can pass additional arguments to any rbioapi function using “ellipsis” (the familiar `…` or dot dot dot!).
+Meaning that you can call any function with additional arguments where each is ‘option = value’ pair.
 This way, any changes in options will be confined within that particular function call.
 For example:

 ``` r
 ## Save the server's raw response file: